In Loving Memory

 August 29, 1932 - May 17, 2013

 Barbara Faulkner of Palm Desert, California, quietly passed away on May 17, 2013 while surrounded by her loving family.
 Born in Cadiz, Kentucky August 29, 1932, she was the daughter of the late Dan and Freda Baldwin.
-In addition to her husband of 59 years, Edward Faulkner, she is survived by her daughters, Jan, Mrs. Tom Davidson of Santa Rosa Hills, California, Barbara, Dr. Barbara Morrow of Santa Fe, New Mexico, Leslie, Mrs. Jack Wadsworth of Fallbrook, California, son, Edward Faulkner III of Alta Loma, California, her sister Rose Baldwin of Carlsbad, California, three grandsons, Tyler Davidson, Wyatt Davidson, Steven Wadsworth and two granddaughters, Olivia Wadsworth and Brooke Morrow.
+In addition to her husband of 59 years, Edward Faulkner, she is survived by her daughters, Jan, Davidson of Santa Barbara, California, Barbara Morrow of Santa Fe, New Mexico, Leslie Wadsworth of Fallbrook, California, son, Edward Faulkner III of Alta Loma, California, her sister Rose Baldwin of Carlsbad, California, three grandsons, Tyler Davidson, Wyatt Davidson, Steven Wadsworth and two granddaughters, Olivia Wadsworth and Brooke Morrow.
 A private memorial service was held May 22, 2013 at Grand Tradition Estates & Gardens, Fallbrook, California.

 Her family moved from Madisonville, Kentucky to Lexington, Kentucky in the summer of 1949 and Barbara enrolled as a senior at the high school where Ed was beginning his senior year.
 They met when they both joined the Student Council and had several classes together.
 As fate would have it, they were cast in their senior class play as the young lovers, 'Emily Webb' and 'George Gibbs' in Thornton Wilder's classic "Our Town."
 When they were later crowned King & Queen at their senior prom, it pretty well sealed and their life together.